<<Previous | Story Intro | Return to Stories | Next >>

 "As you wish, My Lord," the older man said, bowing low before his god.
 He was one of the few who knew...who understood...that Ares had not been literally born on Thracia.
 It had been there, however, that he'd taken his first host.
 His 'birth' as a Goa'uld.
 As a god.

 Hurrying down the corridor of the ha'tak, the Priest began to worry.
 He had spies of his own.
 And the reports were quite...disturbing.
 It seemed that the slaves who had expelled Ra from the First World were now venturing forth through the Chappa'ai, destroying the weakest among the gods.
 They'd allied themselves with the rebel Tok'ra.
-More and more systems were slipping through the fingers of the System Lords, freed by the meddlesome Tau'ri.
+More and more planets were slipping through the fingers of the System Lords, freed by the meddlesome Tau'ri.
 He feared that there wouldn't be the crowds of adoring citizens waiting, at least not in the numbers his god desired.
 Prochoros sighed.
 He could only do as much as he could do.
 He'd been High Priest in the Temple of Ares for twenty years, much longer than any of his predecessors.
 Only because he was able to appease the Goa'uld.
 He feared there would be nothing to appease his god if the celebration was less...jubilant...than what he demanded.

 A A A A A A